 The Cloud Migration Guide – Part 2: Risks and rewards of a cloud migration

 Choosing to migrate some or all your business systems to the cloud can provide a significant return on investment.
-However, as it is with all significant IT projects, a cloud migration is not without its risks, whether moving into a private cloud or a public cloud, such as Microsoft Azure
+However, as it is with all significant IT projects, cloud migration is not without its risks, whether moving into a private cloud or a public cloud, such as Microsoft Azure

-Instead of focusing solely on the risks, an equal amount of emphasis needs to be put on the benefits of a cloud migration and the ways in which the risks can easily be mitigated.
+Instead of focusing solely on the risks, an equal amount of emphasis needs to be put on the benefits of cloud migration and the ways in which the risks can easily be mitigated.